-Outstanding claims provision is estimated by class of business.
+The gross and net outstanding claims provision is estimated by class of business.
 Historical experience and other statistical information are used to estimate the ultimate claim costs.
 To determine the outstanding claims provision for a particular line of business, more than one method may be used to estimate ultimate losses and loss expenses and thus selecting a single point estimate.
 These methods may include, but are not necessarily limited to; extrapolations of historical reported and paid loss data, application of industry loss developments patterns to the reported or paid losses, expected loss ratios developed by management, or historical industry loss ratios.
-Underlying judgements and assumptions that may be incorporated into these actuarial results include, but are not necessarily limited to, adjustments to historical data used in models to exclude aberrations in claims data such as catastrophes that are typically analysed separately, adjustments to actuarial models and related data for known business changes, such as changes in claims settlements.
+Underlying judgements and assumptions that may be incorporated into these actuarial results include, but are not necessarily limited to, adjustments to historical data used in models to exclude aberrations in claims data such as catastrophes that are typically analysed separately, adjustments to actuarial models and related data for known business changes, such as changes in claims covered under insurance contracts or a change to the reinsurance programme, and the effect of recent or pending litigation on future claims settlements.

-The reserves as at 20 February 2018 were valued by Daniel Smith FIAA who was satisfied as to the nature, sufficiency and accuracy of the data provided.
+The comparative reserves as at 20 February 2018 were valued by Daniel Smith FIAA who was satisfied as to the nature, sufficiency and accuracy of the data provided.